zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 What's being expressed in the 2020 thread is a view that such questions _are_ in fact productive; Achmiz agrees with the conditional that _if_ it's not productive, then it's fine not to engage
 You could just do nothing: https://www.greaterwrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation/comment/rwvEgbDKrcojyLTef

-Address Habryka's "your theory implies that bad comments can't make the site worse"
+find and address Habryka's "your theory implies that bad comments can't make the site worse"

 ]